-24. Managing allegations against staff (including supply staff, volunteers and contractors)
+18. Managing allegations against staff (including supply staff, volunteers and contractors)

 When an allegation is made against a member of staff (including supply staff, volunteers and contractors), set procedures must be followed.
-The full procedures for dealing with allegations against staff can be found in Part 4 of Keeping Children Safe in Education 2025 and para 1.0.9 of Warwickshire SP multi-agency safeguarding procedures Allegations against staff or volunteers - [Allegations Against Staff or Volunteers](#)

-As required by Keeping Children Safe in Education 2025, all allegations in respect of an individual who works (permanently or temporarily) or volunteers at the school that fulfil any of the following criteria (the harm test) will be reported to the Local Authority Designated Officer (LADO) within one working day:
+The full procedures for dealing with allegations against staff can be found in Part 4 of Keeping Children Safe in Education 2025 and para 1.0.9 of Warwickshire SP multi-agency safeguarding procedures Allegations against staff or volunteers - Allegations Against Staff or Volunteers individual who works (permanently or temporarily) or volunteers at the school that fulfil any of the following criteria (the harm test) will be reported to the Local Authority Designated Officer (LADO) within one working day: